 For anything more than the most minimal documents I use LaTeX.

 My preferred editor is TeXShop.
 I generally keep program defaults, although one big recommendation is to use Single Window Mode: do this by clicking

-Window -> Use One Window.
-This way there are fewer windows to clutter up your workspace, so if you have multiple documents open, all the source and preview windows won't get mixed up.
+Preview -> Opening Source and Preview.
+This way, fewer windows clutter up your workspace: if you have multiple documents open, the source and preview windows won’t get mixed up.

 Anything that approaches the length of a paper gets its own Git repository and accompanying Git remote.
 At the end of each day—sometimes more often—I make sure to commit my changes to the repo and push to the remote.
 This helps to keep a full record of changes to your paper.
 When using Git in this fashion I recommend using one sentence per line, and two newlines between paragraphs.
 This way Git will provide readable diffs between paper versions.
 I generally tag releases for different milestones, like initial submission to a journal, resubmission after reviewer comments, and so on.
 Put everything in the repo, including things like review comments, figures, and comments from coauthors.

-I use Mendeley to take care of my bibliography.
-I suggest creating a folder within Mendeley for your paper, and drag publications used for that paper into this folder.
-Then export just that folder's citations to a
+I use Zotero to take care of my bibliography, along with the Better BibTex for Zotero plugin.
+I suggest creating a collection within Zotero for your paper, and drag publications used for that paper into this folder.
+You can then export that collection’s citations to a

 .bib file and save in your manuscript directory.
-Reference this file from your main document.
-Each time I add a new reference in Mendeley, I re-export the
+Do this by right-clicking it in the left pane of Zotero and choosing “Export Collection…”, and selecting Better BibTex.
+Each time I add a new reference in Zotero, I re-export the

 .bib file to the paper directory.

 For figures, use PDF as much as possible.
 Have a working figures folder that is separate from your paper figure folder.
 As you start referencing figures in your paper, copy them into a